 The two outcome variables examined in the regression analysis were business ownership and business earnings.
-The regression analyses reviewed private sector business practices, which are indicators of marketplace conditions that adversely affected the formation and growth of minority and woman-owned businesses.
 The two regression analyses were performed for the three industries in the County's Study-construction, professional services, and goods and services.
 The analyses examined the effect of race and gender on the two outcome variables.
-The Business Ownership Analysis and the Business Earnings Analysis used data from the 2009 to 2013 PUMS datasets for Palm Beach County, Florida and compared business ownership rates and earnings for minority group members to those of similarly-situated Caucasian males.
-428
+The Business Ownership Analysis and the Business Earnings Analysis used data from the 2009 to 2013 PUMS datasets for Palm Beach County, Florida and compared business ownership rates and earnings for minority group members to those of similarly-situated Caucasian males.429

-Even though minority and woman-owned businesses' age, education, business characteristics, and creditworthiness were comparable to Caucasian males' socioeconomic profiles, the regression analysis of business ownership documented a disparity for minority and woman-owned businesses compared to similarly-situated Caucasian males with all other factors being equal.
+Even though the minority and Caucasian female-owned businesses' age, education, business characteristics, and creditworthiness were comparable to Caucasian males' socioeconomic profiles, the regression analysis of business ownership documented a disparity for minority and woman-owned businesses compared to similarly-situated Caucasian males with all other factors being equal.
 As indicated in Table 9.11, business ownership disparity was found for Caucasian females in the construction, professional services, and goods and services industries; for African Americans in the construction and professional services industries; and for Hispanic Americans and other minorities in the construction industry.